gregorianrants/buildhat-alternative/README.md

 from sshkeyboard import listen_keyboard import math

+from queue import Queue

-print('dont press anything yet we will let you know when we are ready to rock.....')
+print("dont press anything yet we will let you know when we are ready to rock.....")

+q = Queue()
+counter = 0

 with (
     BuildHat() as buildhat,